-Want to hit up western Germany?
+Want to hit up Western Germany?
 Great!
 Cologne is one of the best towns in the west to visit and is easily reachable within a few hours from other major cities.
-There are an array of things to do in Cologne that are all undeniably outstanding.
+There are many things to do in Cologne that are all undeniably outstanding.

 Germany’s fourth-largest city is a center of remarkable High Gothic architecture from the dwellings, churches, museums, residences, and lovely sceneries that will sweep you off your feet.